miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 This will be important for you to understand the concept of conductivity later on!

 #### Ions
 In normal circumstances, each atom has as many electrons in the shell as protons in the core, which means that the net charge of the atom is neutral.
-However, if we add or remove an electron from the shell, we get a charged atom, a so called ion.
-An atom with added electron in the shell is net negatively charged, as the number of electrons is higher than the number of protons.
+However, if we add or remove an electron from the shell, we get a charged atom, a so-called ion.
+An atom with added electrons in the shell is net negatively charged, as the number of electrons is higher than the number of protons.
 This is called an anion.
 An atom with removed electrons, on the other hand, is positively charged.
 We call this a cation.

 #### Summary
 So, our world consists of atoms, and these atoms consist of a core and a shell.
 The shell is filled with electrons, while the core is filled with protons and neutrons.
-The electrons are held in the shell by the attracting electrostatic force that occurs because of the opposing chargers of electrons and protons.
-The protons are held together by an even stronger force, the so called nuclear force.
+The electrons are held in the shell by the attracting electrostatic force that occurs because of the opposing charges of electrons and protons.
+The protons are held together by an even stronger force, the so-called nuclear force.

 Depending on the number of protons you get different elements.
 There's the Bohr model which describes the shell of the atom to consist of layers, while the electrons that sit in the outer layer are called valence electrons.

-Further, there are ions, which result in through an imbalance between electrons and protons in a element.
+Further, there are ions, which result in an imbalance between electrons and protons in an element.
 The atom can either be charged positively - cations,  negatively - anions, or it can be neutral.

 ### Activity
 - labeling the atom